Donald Trump indicted in classified documents probe, sources say | KRDO

 “The corrupt Biden Administration has informed my attorneys that I have been Indicted, seemingly over the Boxes Hoax,” Trump wrote.

 The special counsel declined to comment.
-The Justice Department is moving additional resources to Miami ahead of the expected appearance, a law enforcement source tells CNN.
+The Justice Department is moving additional resources to Miami ahead of the expected appearance, according to a law enforcement source.

 The federal indictment is the second time that Trump has been charged criminally this year.
 In April, the Manhattan district attorney charged Trump with 34 counts of falsifying business.